 Enjoy the incredible scenery in Bayfield County, "Home of Wisconsin's National Treasures."
-Over 180 miles of ATV trails (PLUS Forest Roads) provide year 'round fun with frequent opportunities to stop at scenic vistas and great restaurants.
+Over 180 miles of ATV trails (PLUS hundreds of miles of Forest Roads) provide year 'round fun with frequent opportunities to stop at scenic vistas and great restaurants.
 Our trails are maintained by dedicated volunteers from area clubs in cooperation with the County Forestry & Parks Dept. and the USDA Forest Service.

 Off-Road Motorcycles/Dirt Bikes

 The legal use of off-road motorcycles (dirt bikes) in Bayfield County is limited.
 Off-road motorcycles are not classified as ATVs, but as motorcycles.
 Motorcycles operated on public roadways are subject to registration, headlights and tail lamps, exhaust, proof of insurance, driver’s license, motorcycle endorsement, and all other applicable motor vehicle laws.
 Citations issued to motorcycle operators may affect driving record and DOT point assessments.